 You may have heard the saying “The more you know, the more you realize how much you don’t know.
 The less you know, the more you think you know.”

-Professional photography is actually a real job that requires skills, practice, and knowledge.
+Being a professionnal photographer is actually a real job that requires skills, practice, and knowledge.
 What makes the difference between an amateur and a pro?
-Is it worth spending your hard earned money to get the job done by a professional instead of having your partner, your friend, your cousin – or perhaps yourself – photograph the project for a fraction of the price?
+Is it worth spending your hard-earned money to get the job done by a professional instead of having your partner, your friend, your cousin – or perhaps yourself – photograph the project for a fraction of the price?
 Let’s make some comparisons that demystify this question.

 Quantity vs. quality